WKGV

-WKGV (104.1 FM) is a Contemporary Christian radio station licensed to Swansboro, North Carolina.
+WKGV (104.1 FM) is a Contemporary Christian radio station licensed to Swansboro, North Carolina, United States.
 It is an affiliate of K-Love and is owned by Educational Media Foundation.

 History

 Jack Lee, manager of WFAI in Fayetteville, North Carolina from 1960 to 1971, was general manager of WZXS when it played adult standards.

 WWTB "Unforgettable Radio" signed off in January 2004 when new owner Sea-Comm announced the station would begin airing the same programming as WLTT "The Big Talker".

 In 2007, Educational Media Foundation agreed to buy WWTB from Sea-Comm for $900,000.
 WWTB moved its frequency from 103.9 to 104.1, and its city of license from Topsail Beach to Swansboro.
 The former WBNE became WNTB, taking over the WLTT simulcast.